MitchellStride/Quadcopter/fpvheadset/README.md

 <br>
 Here is the finsihed prototype with everthing layed out and connected the way I thought was best.
 From testing, I realized one thing I will have to implement in the next revision is extending the length of the headset screen from my face.
-The other main features will just to add holders for all the other gear and make it comfortable.
+The other main features will be just adding holders for all the other gear and make it comfortable.
 <br><a href="http://copterwars.com/blog/?p=64">Idea Source for Headset</a>

 ## 3D-Modeling

 I am using SOLIDWORKS to model the headset.
-Since I upgraded the build plate on my monoprice select mini v2 printer to 200x200mm I can make it.
+Since I upgraded the build plate on my Monoprice Select Mini v2 printer to 200x200mm I can print the whole thing in one piece.